Quantum spin systems on infinite lattices: Dynamics

 defines a symmetric derivation with domain $D(\delta) = \alg{A}_{loc}$.
 Here with $\Lambda \to \infty$ we mean the following.
 Consider a sequence $\Lambda_1 \subset \Lambda_2 \subset \dots$ of finite subsets of $\Gamma$ such that $\bigcup_{n} \Lambda_n = \Gamma$.
 Then with $\lim_{\Lambda \to \infty}$ we mean that the limit $\lim_{n \to \infty}$ converges independently of the sequence $\Lambda_n$ that was chosen.\footnote{Alternatively we can consider $\mc{P}_f(\Gamma)$ as the index set of a net $\Lambda \mapsto i [H_\Lambda, A]$, where the order relation is by inclusion.
 The convergence described in the text is the convergence of this net in the sense of topology.}

 The goal is now to show that $\exp(t \delta)(A)$ converges for $A \in D(\delta)$ and $t$ sufficiently small.
 Note that $\delta(A) \in D(\delta)$ for all $A \in D(\delta)$, hence expressions of the form $\delta^n(A)$ are well-defined.
 The problem, however, is that $\operatorname{supp}\delta(A)$ may be bigger than the support of $A$.
 A close look at the definition of $\delta$ and the local Hamiltonians show $H_\Lambda$ that this means that for $\delta^n(A)$, in principle more and more interaction terms can contribute.
-The boundedness of $\Phi$ will ensure that the growth of the support will not be too big, allowing us to make estimates on the norm $\|\delta^n(A)\|$, allowing us to conclude that the exponential $\exp(t \delta)$ converges.
+The boundedness of $\Phi$ will ensure that the growth of the support will not be too big, which in turn makes it possible to make estimates on the norm $\|\delta^n(A)\|$, which will allow us to conclude that the exponential $\exp(t \delta)$ converges.
 The ideas behind the proof date back to Robinson~\cite{MR0228246}.

 \begin{lemma} Let $\Phi$ be a bounded interaction of finite range and write $\delta$ for the corresponding derivation.
 Then the algebra $D(\delta) = \alg{A}_{loc}$ is analytic for $\delta$, in the sense that for each $A \in D(\delta)$, $\exp(t \delta)(A)$ is analytic as a function of $t$, for $t$ sufficiently small. \end{lemma} \begin{proof} Let $A \in \alg{A}(\Lambda)$ for some finite set $\Lambda$.
 By locality we have that $[\Phi(X), A] = 0$ whenever $X \cap \Lambda = \emptyset$.
 Hence we can write